White people in the United Kingdom: Employment and housing

 A 2005 Smith Institute report on migration noted that income, and employment rates, of "British-born white individuals" and "foreign-born whites" were similar in the United Kingdom, and diverged almost inseparably in comparison with "non-white immigrants".
 According to the Social Issues Research Centre, there is still, however, significant diversity within the white populace in terms of income.
 In 2008, the Oxford-based institute also reported that whites experienced half the rates of low income households as do ethnic minorities.
 In 2009, writing for a Runnymede Trust publication, University of Iceland researcher Kjartan Sveinsson wrote:

 Feigning white working-class disadvantage as an ethnic disadvantage rather than as class disadvantage is exactly what rhetorically places this group in direct competition with minority ethnic groups.
 As such, it does little to address the real and legitimate grievances poor white people in Britain have.

 Between 2012 and 2013, the Equality and Human Rights Commission found that white people were far less likely to live in poverty, compared with what the report defined as "Ethnic minority people".
 Trades Union Congress research in 2017, which was analyzed by the Scottish Government, showed that white people had higher rates of general employment and less chance of insecure employment, such as seasonal or agency work, than other racial groups in the Britain.
 A 2019 study found that on income-related demography, British Indians are the only census-based ethnic group with similar earnings to white people in the UK.

-White people in the United Kingdom have the lowest rates of household crowding, with two percent of the population experiencing it.
+White people in the United Kingdom have the lowest rates of household crowding, with two per cent of the population experiencing it.